PASC | The Philadelphia Avant-Garde Studies Consortium

 2:30 p.m.

-Supplement: A Moderated Discussion (Katie Price, Moderator)
+On Supplement: A Moderated Discussion (Katie Price, Moderator)

 Orchid Tierney, Ariel Resnikoff, and Julia Warner (via Skype)